 Undergraduate Ecological Careers Conference

-The Undergraduate Careers Conference is scheduled for Monday 12th February 2018 from 9:30 – 15:30 in Charles Darwin House, Central London.
+The Undergraduate Careers Conference took place on Monday 12th February 2018 in Charles Darwin House, Central London.

-There will be presentations from speakers in a range of different ecological careers including plenaries from the University of Nottingham’s Dr David Feary—a specialist in marine ecology, and April Windle—a Zoology graduate and Trainee of the Natural History Museum’s ‘Identification Trainers for the Future’.
+There were presentations from speakers in a range of different ecological careers including plenaries from the University of Nottingham’s Dr David Feary—a specialist in marine ecology, and April Windle—a Zoology graduate and Trainee of the Natural History Museum’s ‘Identification Trainers for the Future’.

 The 2017 Careers Conference took place at Charles Darwin House, central London.
 This included plenaries from BES President Sue Hartley, and forensic entomologist Amoret Whitaker.
 Like the previous year, it was jam-packed with presentations and panel discussions with speakers from policy, science communication, not for profit and consultancy.
 There was an exciting, interactive afternoon of expert careers advice from CIEEM and the BES Special Interest Groups (SIGs).